Fastly Inc. (FSLY) Shares Up Despite Recent Market Volatility

 Conclusion

-To wrap up, the performance of Fastly Inc. (FSLY) has been mixed in recent times.
-The stock has received a mixed of “buy” and “hold” ratings from analysts.
+In summary, Fastly Inc. (FSLY) has had a better performance as of late.
+Analysts have mixed opinions on the stock, with some viewing it as a “buy” and others as a “hold”.
 It is worth mentioning that the stock is currently trading in close proximity to its 50-day moving average and its 52-week high.